GAIR-NLP/Entropy-ABF/README.md

 ## Introduction

-We introduce 'Entropy-Aware ABF' that supports effcient context window extension of RoPE-based LLMs with only 100 samples.
-The repository contains code and data to replicate our result.
+We introduce 'Entropy-Aware ABF' that supports efficient context window extension of RoPE-based LLMs with only 100 samples.
+The repository contains code and data to replicate our results.

 ## Model and Data